sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/challenges.rst

 an opset, version `1.10` is opset 15, `1.11` will be opset 16.
 Every ONNX graph should define the opset it follows.
 Changing this version without updating the operators could make the graph invalid.
-If the opset is left unspecified, ONN will consider that the graph is valid for the latest opset.
+If the opset is left unspecified, ONNX will consider that the graph is valid for the latest opset.

-New opsets usually introduce new operators and the same function could be implemented differenty with these new operators and more efficient.
-However, the runtime the model is running on may not support newest opsets.
-That's why every converting library offers the possibility to create an ONNX graph for a specific opset.
+New opsets usually introduce new operators.
+A same inference function could be implemented differently, usually in a more efficient way.
+However, the runtime the model is running on may not support newest opsets or at least not in the installed version.
+That's why every converting library offers the possibility to create an ONNX graph for a specific opset usually called ``target_opset``.
+ONNX language describes simple and complex operators.
-ONNX language describes heavy operators.
-Changing the opset is similar to upgrade a library but :epkg:`onnx` and onnx runtimes must support backward compatibility.
+Changing the opset is similar to upgrade a library. :epkg:`onnx` and onnx runtimes must support backward compatibility.

 Other API
 =========

-Examples in previous sections shows that :epkg:`onnx` API is very verbose.
+Examples in previous sections show that :epkg:`onnx` API is very verbose.
 It is also difficult to get a whole picture of a graph by reading the code unless it is a small one.
-Almost every converting library has implemented a different API to create a graph, usually more simple.
+Almost every converting library has implemented a different API to create a graph, usually more simple, less verbose than the API of :epkg:`onnx` package.
 All API automate the addition of initializers, hide the creation of a name of every intermediate result, deal with different version for different opset.